rgreenblatt/path/README.md

 "scripts/build" script (uses python) can be used to build.
 The script has help accessible with --help.
 By default, builds will be done in the directories "release/" and "debug/".
 Make sure you use --release if release mode is desired.
-A binary is included.
+A binary is included ./release/final.
 Unfortunately, it doesn't run on department machines with error "libomp.so" not found, but if this is installed, the binary should run on most linux platforms.
+If you would like help running the binary, email me!

 There are several binaries produced in this project.
 The "final" binary runs the project.
 This has various command line options for configuring